jhondesignee/furry-ecs/docs/tutorial.md

   import { Constants } from "furry-ecs"

   world.addEntity(entity1)
-  world.update(0, 0) // entity1 has the status ADDED
+  world.update(0, 0) // entity1 has the status ADDED inside the world
   world.addEntity(entity2)
   world.update(0, 0) // entity1 has the status ACTIVE and entity2 has the status ADDED